 Find out and compare SD hospitals on 2017 average charges, or median (typical) price.
 After you select one hospital, you can see the average charge in all of South Dakota (e.g. avg $5077 for normal newborn, or $3905 median.
 Vaginal delivery for mom was $10,736 average price, and $9868 median.
 C-section average cost $23,518.)
 All common hospitalizations shown, such as births and maternity delivery, knee replacement (average price about $47,000), heart failure, pneumonia, bowel procedures, COPD, angioplasty, kidney transplants (median $247,637), inpatient laparoscopic gallbladder removal (average price $48,000, but $50k to $55k avg. in Sioux Falls) and much more.
 Also shows volume and length of stay.
 PricePoint site sponsored by SDAHO (hospital association)

-Fifty hospitals ranked, using Medicare data 2014-2016, survival rates (30-day mortality scores), volume, reputation and other factors.
-Mayo Clinic and Cleveland Clinic again lead the 2018 list.
+Find the best hospitals in gastroenterology for 2019-2020 from usnews.com.
+Fifty-two hospitals are ranked, using Medicare data 2015-2017, survival rates (30-day mortality scores), volume, reputation and other factors.
+Mayo Clinic once again leads the 2019 list; Cedars Sinai Medical Center in Los Angeles is ranked number 2.
 GI problems, inpatient Gall bladder cases, & bowel surgery are included in this best hospitals category.
-Minimum 3-yr volume of 430 inpatient cases, of which 112 needed to be surgical
+Minimum 3-year volume of 549 inpatient Medicare cases.

 US News & World Report’s top pediatric hospitals listed for cancer; cardiology and heart surgery; diabetes and endocrinology; gastroenterology (digestive disorders) & GI surgery; neonatology; nephrology (kidney); neurology and neurosurgery; orthopedics; pulmonology (respiratory problems) and lung surgery; and urology.
 Honor roll of 10 hospitals is led by Boston Children’s, Children’s Hospital of Philadelphia, and Cincinnati Children’s tied for third with Texas Children’s in Houston.
 List called Best Children’s Hospitals updated June 2019.
 Detailed hospital scores for individual measures such as survival, are in the Methodology report